-"Personal information" means either of the following: "(1) An individual's first name or first initial and last name in combination with any one or more of [several listed] data elements, when either the name or the data elements are not encrypted or redacted or are encrypted or redacted but the keys to unencrypt or unredact or otherwise read the name or data elements have been acquired without authorization through the breach of security; . . . [or] (2) User name or email address, in combination with a password or security question and answer that would permit access to an online account, when either the user name or email address or password or security question and answer are not encrypted or redacted or are encrypted or redacted but the keys to unencrypt or unredact or otherwise read the data elements have been obtained through the breach of security."
-36
+"Personal information" means either of the following: "(1) An individual's first name or first initial and last name in combination with any one or more of [several listed] data elements, when either the name or the data elements are not encrypted or redacted or are encrypted or redacted but the keys to unencrypt or unredact or otherwise read the name or data elements have been acquired without authorization through the breach of security; . . . [or] (2) User name or email address, in combination with a password or security question and answer that would permit access to an online account, when either the user name or email address or password or security question and answer are not encrypted or redacted or are encrypted or redacted but the keys to unencrypt or unredact or otherwise read the data elements have been obtained through the breach of security."37

 The Commentary believes an exclusion from breach notification requirements for encryption-protected PII is appropriate, and it further believes the clearest mechanism for implementing such an exclusion is by means of a separate statutory provision rather than by building such an exclusion into the definition of "PII" or "Security Breach."
-Accordingly, the Model Data Breach Notification Law proposed in this Commentary includes a separate provision to implement an exclusion from breach notification requirements for PII that is protected by encryption.
+Accordingly, the Model Data Breach Notification Law proposed in this Commentary includes a separate provision to implement an exclusion from breach notification requirements for PII that is protected by encryption via generally accepted industry standards.38

-2. Many Existing Data Breach Laws Do Not Account for Deidentification
+2. Many Existing Data Breach Laws Do Not Account for De-identification

 The intent of information sanitization, e.g., data anonymization and pseudonymization, is privacy protection by de-identification.
 It is the process of either encrypting or removing PII from data sets, so that the people whom the data describe remain anonymous and are not reasonably capable of being identified.
 The GDPR strongly suggests that, where possible, stored data on people in the European Union undergo either an anonymization or a pseudonymization process.
-Similarly, section 164.514(a) of the HIPAA Privacy Rule provides the standard for de-identification of protected health information.37 Under this standard, health information is not individually identifiable if it does not identify an individual, and if the covered entity has no reasonable basis to believe it can be used to identify an individual.
+Similarly, section 164.514(a) of the HIPAA Privacy Rule provides the standard for de-identification of protected health information.39 Under this standard, health information is not individually identifiable if it